OctoConsulting/workshop-watsonxai-foundations/self-guided-labs/level-1/lab-01-intro-to-prompt-engineering/prompt-engineering/prompt-engineering-basics.md

 # Prompt engineering

 ### 1.0 Balancing intelligence and security
 With great artificial intelligence comes security risks.
-Solutions like chatGPT are more than Large languge Models (LLMs).
+Solutions like ChatGPT are more than Large languge Models (LLMs).
 ChatGPT's underlying LLMs have been fine-tuned by the OpenAI teams using an additional Chat dataset plus a RLHF (Reinforcement Learning Human Feedback) dataset so it's much more than a standard LLM, it's a chatbot-enabled LLM.
 An LLM with 175 billion parameters.

-In Watsonx.ai, we are interacting directly with smaller LLMs (3-20 billion parameters).
+In watsonx.ai, we are interacting directly with smaller LLMs (3-20 billion parameters).
 This is a wise choice from a security POV.
 Prompt injection is a major risk for enterprise uses of LLMs.
-In prompt injections, a hacker will create an intricate prompt in order to cause a LLM such as chatGPT to ignore/bypass security protocols and reveal sensitive company information.
+In prompt injections, a hacker will create an intricate prompt in order to cause a LLM such as ChatGPT to ignore/bypass security protocols and reveal sensitive company information.
 Just imagine you're a hacker.
 Which model would you choose to target for prompt injection?
 OpenAI's ChatGPT with 175 billion parameters or the smaller and more-focused Prompt-Tuned 3 billion parameter models that you'll eventually be building?
 Which has a larger attack surface for prompt re-engineering?

 As you can imagine, using relatively smaller models such as those utilized in watsonx.ai creates a much bigger challenge for a potential hacker.
-Using many small models rather than a single large one such as chatGPT creates a wide distribution of sensitive data.
+Using many small models rather than a single large one such as ChatGPT creates a wide distribution of sensitive data.
 In addition, each small language model is much harder (if not impossible) to manipulate due the high level of prompt engineering that is needed for them to perform their primary tasks.
-They don’t have the wide range of functions such as chatGPT (e.g. chatbot capabilities), so the majority of prompt injection attempts will be misunderstood or ignored by the language model agent.
+They don’t have the wide range of functions such as ChatGPT (e.g. chatbot capabilities), so the majority of prompt injection attempts will be misunderstood or ignored by the language model agent.

 That's right.
 For security, smaller is better.
 On top of security benefits, there computational improvements with using smaller, lighter weight models as well.
 However we're getting ahead of ourselves.
-Let's first interact with a few of Watsonx.ai's LLMs to better understand and learn how to make them respond the way we need.
+Let's first interact with a few of watsonx.ai's LLMs to better understand and learn how to make them respond the way we need.

-**Note:** The following images show actual results from Watsonx.ai.
+**Note:** The following images show actual results from watsonx.ai.
 The slight gray text is what we provided to the model.
 The blue highlighted text is how the model responded.

 ### 1.1 LLM Foundations